I am a PhD student in Economics at the University of Barcelona and Institute of Economics, Barcelona (IEB).

-My main research interest are in political economy and development economics with a regional focus on India.
+My research interest are in political economy and development economics with a regional focus on India.

 Download my current CV here and my Job Market Paper here.